pgarbe/garbe.io/_posts/2019-03-25-construct-your-own-cdk-construct-library.md

 ## Multi-language support
 What makes CDK unique is that it can be used in the language of your choice.
-If you also want to publish your Constructs for different languages, all you have to do is to replace the `ts` compiler with [jsii](https://github.com/awslabs/jsii/).
+If you also want to publish your constructs for different languages, all you have to do is to replace the `ts` compiler with [jsii](https://github.com/awslabs/jsii/).
 Jsii calls internally the ts compiler to build and also watch code changes.
 But the `package` command will generate and compile your package to all specified target languages.
 The output packages will be emitted to `outdir`.

 First, install the necessary packages as dev dependencies:
 ```bash